tamaraallos/Manchester-United-WebApp/README.md

 ## Credits
 This project was developed by Tamara Allos as an initiative to enhance her skills in web development.
 I would like to give credit to the Offical Manchester Website as inspirations as well as where I got my images from under my 'Player's page'.
+This is NOT an offical Manchester United website.
+I used Manchester United images and logo for educational purposes.